rstinejr/PointerArithmeticAndIters/README.md

 1. The resulting address from pointer arithmetic is the same as the resulting address of an array element.
 That is, ```str_array + 6 == &str_array[6]```.
-2. For the pupose of standard template library collections such as *vector* and *list*, the type of an iterator of an array is a pointer to an element of the array.
+2. For the pupose of standard template library "sequential containers" such as *vector* and *list*, the type of an iterator of an array is a pointer to an element of the array.
 I.e., for an array of struct *foo*, the type of the iterator is pointer to *foo*.